 We were there on a Tuesday and the crowd was mostly older people.
 Several church vans were in the parking lot when we arrived.
 I think kids will enjoy the museum and a little dose of history never hurt anyone!
 Besides that, the drive to Chestnut Hill is gorgeous.

-We are going back to the Smoky Mountains for my birthday again this month.
+We visit the Smoky Mountains often.
 I am always on the lookout for out-of-the-way treasures and places.
 What are some of the secret places you like to visit?